Harish-Chandar/Harish-Chandar/README.md

 I am very passionate about computer science and programming, especially on the bleeding edge of technologies such as autonomous driving, intention prediction, and cybersecurity.
 I am also interested in web development and have worked on full stack projects.
 ## 💼 Experience:
-**Fall 2024 – Present:** Researching Behavioral Intention Prediction technologies for Autonomous Driving with Carnegie Mellon
+**Spring 2025 – Present:** Redeveloping the Peer Tutoring website for the Illinois Math and Science Academy **Fall 2024 – Present:** Researching Behavioral Intention Prediction technologies for Autonomous Driving with Carnegie Mellon
 **Spring 2024 – Present:** Full-Stack Software Developer for the Illinois Association for Gifted Children
   Learning Enrichment Engine Project Website: (https://iagc.imsa.edu/)